PolyU-TASLAB/polyu-taslab.github.io/_posts/2024-12-09-Reliable_UAV_Perception_and_Perching_Solutions_in_Urban_Streets.md

 tags: Landing, UAV Perching, UAV Airport
 order:
 ---

+Develop a comprehensive UAV perception and Perching solution, focusing on the integration of smart streetlight poles with a UAV takeoff, landing, and battery exchange platform

 ## Abstract

 Develop a comprehensive UAV perception and Perching solution, focusing on the integration of smart streetlight poles with a UAV takeoff, landing, and battery exchange platform